asadse7en/iasad.me/content/blogs/linux-privilege-escalation.md

     kali:x:1000:1000:,,,:/home/kali:/usr/bin/zsh
     asad:x:1001:1001:Asad Ullah,,,:/home/asad:/bin/bash
     ```

 - **`history`**: shows earlier commands executed on the target system.
 Looking at earlier commands with the `history` command can give us some idea about the target system and, albeit rarely, have stored information such as passwords or usernames.
 - **`ifconfig`**: gives information about the network interfaces of the system.
-- `**ip route:**`command to see which network routes exist.
+- **`ip route`** command to see which network routes exist.
 - **`netstat`**: gathers information on existing connections, including listening ports, established connections, and network usage statistics.

-    - **more on `netstat`**
+{{< toggle title="more on 'netstat' " >}}
 - `netstat -a:` shows all listening ports and established connections.
 - `netstat -at`: lists all TCP connections.
 - `netstat -au`: lists all UDP connections.
 - `netstat -l`: lists ports in "listening" mode.
 - `netstat -s:` lists network usage statistics by protocol.
 - `netstat -tp`: lists connections with service name and PID information.
 - `netstat -i:` shows interface statistics.
 - `netstat -ano:` lists all active connections with PID and process information.
+{{< /toggle >}}

 - ****find:**** Searching the target system for important information and potential privilege escalation vectors can be fruitful.
 The built-in “find” command is useful and worth keeping in your arsenal.

-    Below are some useful examples for the “find” command.
+{{< toggle title="Some useful examples for the 'find' command." >}}

-    - **Find files:**
 - `find . -name flag.txt`: find the file named “flag.txt” in the current directory
 - `find /home -name flag.txt`: find the file names “flag.txt” in the /home directory
 - `find / -type d -name config`: find the directory named config under “/”
-        - `find / -type f -perm 0777`: find files with the 777 permissions (files readable, writable, and executable by all users)
+- `find / -type f -perm 0777`: find files with the 777 permissions (files readable, writable, and- executable by all users)
 - `find / -perm a=x`: find executable files
 - `find /home -user frank`: find all files for user “frank” under “/home”
 - `find / -mtime 10`: find files that were modified in the last 10 days
 - `find / -atime 10`: find files that were accessed in the last 10 day
 - `find / -cmin -60`: find files changed within the last hour (60 minutes)
 - `find / -amin -60`: find files accesses within the last hour (60 minutes)
 - `find / -size 50M`: find files with a 50 MB size

-        Folders and files that can be written to or executed from:
+- Folders and files that can be written to or executed from:

 - `find / -writable -type d 2>/dev/null` : Find world-writeable folders
 - `find / -perm -222 -type d 2>/dev/null`: Find world-writeable folders
 - `find / -perm -o w -type d 2>/dev/null`: Find world-writeable folders

-        Find development tools and supported languages:
+- Find development tools and supported languages:

 - `find / -name perl*`
 - `find / -name python*`
 - `find / -name gcc*`

 It is important to note that the “`find`” command tends to generate errors which sometimes makes the output hard to read.
 This is why it would be wise to use the “find” command with    `-type f 2>/dev/null` to redirect errors to “/dev/null” and have a cleaner output (below).

 ```bash
 ┌──(kali㉿iasad)-[~]